BDC Hamburger Icon

 It is efficient to learn in a group setting.

-Since your sales force is learning as a group, they will benefit from exposure to a multitude of perspectives and scenarios in a short time frame.
+Since your sales force is learning as a group, everyone will benefit from exposure to a multitude of perspectives and scenarios in a short time frame.
 They can give feedback to each other, provide pointers for different situations and be exposed to tactics they might not have thought of otherwise.
 In this sense, role-playing sessions can be more efficient than individual training.
 Plus, these exercises can fuel teamwork in the workplace that isn’t limited to sales activities.
 [See the habits effective teams have in common.]

 It lets salespeople get feedback from multiple team members.